-As I consider this church to be interesting from its being half a catacomb, or cave, and one of the earliest Christian buildings which has preserved its originality, I subjoin a plan of it, by which it will be seen that it is constructed on the principle of a Latin basilica, as the buildings of the Empress Helena usually were; the Byzantine style of architecture, the plan of which partook of the form of a Greek cross, being a later invention; for the earliest Christian churches were
+As I consider this church to be interesting from its being half a catacomb, or cave, and one of the earliest Christian buildings which has preserved its originality, I give a plan of it, by which it will be seen that it is constructed on the principle of a Latin basilica, as the buildings of the Empress Helena usually were; the Byzantine style of architecture, the plan of which partook of the form of a Greek cross, being a later invention; for the earliest Christian churches were not cruciform, and seldom had transepts, nor were they built with any reference to the points of the compass.

-- 1. Altar.

-- 2. Apsis, apparently cut out of the rock.

-- 3. Two Corinthian columns.

-- 4. Wooden partitions of lattice-work, about 10 feet high.

-- 5. Steps leading up to the sanctuary.

-- 6. Two three-quarter columns.

-- 7. Eight columns.\

-- Dark room cut out of the rock (there is another corresponding to it under the steps).+

-- 9. Steps leading down into the church.

-- 10. Screen before the Altar.

-- \ The only early church in which the columns are continued on the end opposite to the altar, where the doorway is usually situated, is the Cathedral of Messina.
-The effect is very good, and takes off from the baldness usually observable at that end of a basilica.
-The early Coptic churches have no porch or narthex, an essential part of an original Greek church.

-- † This curious old sunken oratory bears a resemblance in many points to the fine church of St. Agnese, at Rome, where the ground has been excavated down to the level of the catacomb in which the holy martyr's body reposes.
-The long straight flight of steps down to the lower level are also similar in these two very ancient churches, although the Church of Der-el-Adra is poor and mean, whilst that of St. Agnese is a superb edifice, and is famous for being the first basilica in which a gallery is found over the side aisles.
-This gallery was set apart for the women, as in the oriental churches of St. Sophia at Constantinople, and perhaps, also, of the Holy Sepulchre at Jerusalem.
+The ancient divisions of the church are also more strictly preserved in this edifice than in the churches of the West; the priests or monks standing above the steps (marked has been excavated down to the level of the catacomb in which the holy martyr's body reposes.
+The long straight flight of steps down to the lower level are also similar in these two very ancient churches, although the church of Der el Adra is poor and mean, whilst that of St. Agnese is a superb edifice, and is famous for being the first basilica in which a gallery is found over the side aisles.
+This gallery was set apart for the women, as in the Oriental churches of St. Sophia at Constantinople, and perhaps also of the Holy Sepulchre at Jerusalem.